Mar 4, 2022

 MATT: And all is right in the world now.

-LULU: So Candice Wang is a former intern and she is the one who got us into our final mess when she told me that we should take a closer look at how it all began.
+LULU: So Candice Wang is our former intern, and she is the one who got us into our final mess when she told me that we should take a closer look at how it all began.

-CANDICE: Do you guys have a sort of thing you think about when you think about the origin of life?
+CANDICE: Do you guys have a sort of thing you think about when you think of the origin of life?

 HEATHER: Sure.